-The Colossal Dome room, Mirror Lake, the Well Room, and the stalactites and stalagmites growing from the Canyon Room is breathtaking.
+The Colossal Dome Room, Mirror Lake, the Well Room, and the stalactites and stalagmites growing from the Canyon Room are breathtaking.

 The Natural Bridge Caverns also feature lots of activities above ground.
 There is fun and adventure at every bend.

 If you are adventurous, you can try the Canopy Challenge, the world’s largest outdoor Sky Trail, and rides like the ziplines.
-The Sky Rails course, Twisted Trails, is six stories tall, has fifty challenging elements, and a 685 feet track that enables you to jump from one canopy to another.
-You can work your way through AMAZE’n Ranch Roundup, a 5,000 feet outdoor maze, which is yet another reason to visit this place.
+The Sky Rails course, Twisted Trails, is six stories tall, has fifty challenging elements, and a 685-foot track that enables you to jump from one canopy to another.
+You can work your way through AMAZE’n Ranch Roundup, a 5,000-foot outdoor maze, which is yet another reason to visit this place.